 The consortium also offers some support for UI language support in CLDR and ICU, but most of the work necessary to support a given language as a UI language depends on the app or OS provider doing the necessary translations.

 For basic language support, characters for Cherokee had to be added to Unicode, since it doesn’t use the Latin characters (A, B, C, ... ).
 The Unicode properties had to be supplied, so that the standard Unicode algorithms would work for for text comparison, line-wrap, word selection, and so on.
 Fonts and keyboard layouts for Cherokee are available, but might require an additional step for installation if not already on the OS.
 The content language support for dates, times, and other features are provided for in CLDR.

 Developers can produce apps that support Cherokee as a content language using the Unicode ICU libraries.
 It supplies them with the code to handle the necessary Unicode characters, properties and algorithms, and the CLDR content-language data.

 Systems that support the most up-to-date Unicode ICU libraries (like Android or the Mac) should see Cherokee as a choice among languages.
-It is not typically a UI language for the OS, meaning the system isn't translated into it.
-So in practice a user must also select an alternative language such as English that will appear in the UI.
 For example, on a Mac someone can pick a Cherokee keyboard, and type in GMail the Cherokee characters: